Taconic State Park

 Taconic State Park is also adjacent to the Hudson Valley Rail Trail.

-There’s Taconic State Park and then there’s Lake Taghkanic State Park – very different with different spellings (just to confuse you), and both are about twenty minutes from Hudson.
+There’s Taconic State Park and then there’s Lake Taghkanic State Park – very different with different spellings (just to confuse you).
+Both parks are about twenty minutes from Hudson.

 Lake Taghkanic State Park – upstate’s beach